 \subsection{Memory-based}

-\textbf{MemCap.} The MemCap task involves outputting a delayed version of the input $k$ time steps in the past.
-The memory capacity score, used to assess performance on the MemCap task, is computed by summing the squared correlation coefficients between the $k$-th time step delayed version of the input and the output for each delay value $k = 1, \hdots, 200$.
-We generate an input sequence uniform in $[-0.8, 0.8]$ with length $T = 7000$.
+\textbf{MemCap.} The MemCap task consists of outputting a delayed version of the input $k$ time steps in the past.
+The memory capacity score, used to assess performance on this task, is computed by summing the squared correlation coefficients between the output and the $k$-step delayed input, for each delay $k = 1, \hdots, 200$.
+We generate an input sequence drawn uniformly from $[-0.8, 0.8]$ with length $T = 7000$.
 The first 5000 time steps are used for training, the next 1000 for validation, and the final 1000 for testing.
 Both training and inference employ a 100 time step washout to warm up the reservoir.